phantombuster/legacy-docs/agent_module.rst

     buster.overrideTimeLimit(seconds, callback)

 Overrides the execution time limit of the agent.
+When the execution time reaches the specified number of seconds, the agent is stopped.

 This method is asynchronous and returns nothing.
 Use the callback to know when it has finished.

 ``seconds`` (``Number``)
-    New time limit of the agent in seconds (integer).
-When the execution time reaches this number of seconds, the agent is stopped.
+    New time limit of the agent in seconds (integer), or ``0`` to disable the time limit.
 If the specified number of seconds is already lower than the current execution time, the agent is stopped right away.

 ``callback`` (``Function(String err)``)
     Function to call when finished (optional).
 When there is no error, ``err`` is *null*.